S. N. Bose founded quantum statistics in 1924 when he discovered a new way to derive Planck’s radiation law.

 Einstein instantly saw that Bose’s work was very valuable, although even he did not see its full far-reaching significance at first – this took him a few days.

 Planck’s quantum law actually contained a factor from classical physics: 8πν2/c3.
 The mixing of classical and quantum theories in one equation had been a perpetual source of discomfort for physicists working in the field.
 Bose had been able to produce the 8πν2/c3 factor without using classical physics.
 Instead the factor arose naturally from the argument that photons with equal energy were indistinguishable from one another.

 Einstein translated Bose’s work into German and arranged for it to be published in the journal Zeitschrift für Physik.
 Einstein replied to Bose on July 24, saying that Bose’s work was:

 “… an important step forward and I liked it very much.”

 Bose’s paper is now recognized as one of the most important theoretical papers in the founding of quantum theory.
 In fact, Bose had founded an entire new field: quantum statistics.

 The Effect of Bose’s Statistics

-The statistics Bose introduced can seem like the sort you might find in a universe discovered by the crew of the Starship Enterprise on the other side of a wormhole.
+The statistics Bose introduced can seem like science fiction.
 In the quantum world, however, these statistics are real enough.
-What if Bose’s statistics applied to the world we see with the naked eye?
+Imagine if Bose’s statistics applied to the world we see with the naked eye.

 Consider the situation when you simultaneously toss two distinguishable unbiased coins.
 You can write the following outcomes, all of which have the same chance of happening.